 DAVIDSON’s desks are beautiful objects in and of themselves, while practical storage solutions also make them a pragmatic choice.
 If you want your open plan space to also serve as a study, the Lunar is particularly eye-catching in its unique shade of blue while the Mortimer is sleek and sophisticated.

 A table such as the Scarsdale, with its striking pedestal, is a great way to divide a space and could be free-standing in the centre of a room.
 You can also mark transition zones with console tables, such as DAVIDSON’s Ophelia, which has the added bonus of bringing swooping curves into your space.

 When choosing furniture, ensure it all works together and don’t overdo it with too many statement pieces.
-You want to minimize obstacles and keep walk-through areas easy to navigate.
+You want to minimise obstacles and keep walk-through areas easy to navigate.

-Each zone should also have a focal point around which you can organize the other elements for a cohesive and structured space.
-In the living area, this could be a coffee table such as the striking Broadway or 70s-style Malibu.
+Each zone should also have a focal point around which you can organise the other elements for a cohesive and structured space.
+In the living area, this could be a coffee table such as the striking 70s-style Malibu.
 A hanging light would also work well as a centrepiece in a space featuring particularly high ceilings.

 Split-level spaces create the illusion of different zones.
 For example, you might have the kitchen on a raised stage.
 And what about a sunken living room?
 This iconic 1960s trend, also known as a ‘conversation pit’, could add some retro glam to your space as well as feeling instantly cosy.

 If your space features high ceilings, you could have a mezzanine at one end as an office space, dining room, or reading nook.
 You’ll want to have a railing of some kind for safety but try and keep this minimalist, such as a glass balustrade.